indra-labs/indra/doc/whitepaper.md

 3. **Low Scaling Incentives** - There is no profit motive to drive expansion of relaying capacity, weakening anonymity by not expanding the anonymity set to cope with a rise in the number of users.

-Tor is a poor solution for a very limited subset of of the use cases that benefit from the security of route obfuscation.
+Tor is a poor solution for a very limited subset of the use cases that benefit from the security of route obfuscation.
 Indra aims to provide what Tor has definitely now failed to achieve for a large majority of internet users: location privacy.